Pushpraj Singh

-Pushpraj Singh or Pushparaj Singh is the present “Descendent of Baghel dynasty” of Rewa and is a former minister of Madhya Pradesh state in the Digvijaya Singh government.
+Pushpraj Singh or is the present "Descendent of Baghel dynasty" of Rewa and he is the son of His Highness Samrajya Maharajadhiraja Bandhresh Shri Maharaja Martand Singh Ju Deo Bahadur, the last ruling Maharaja of Rewa (princely state) and he is a former minister of education of Madhya Pradesh state in the Digvijaya Singh government.
 His daughter Mohena Singh is Indian television actress and son Divyaraj Singh is BJP legislator from Sirmour, Rewa.

-Pushparaj Singh is the son of the late Indian politician and wildlife conservationist Martand Singh, and a grandson of Maharaja Gulab Singh, the last ruler of the princely state of Rewa during the British Raj in India.
-Martand Singh was briefly the titular Crown Prince of Rewa, until the privy purses and titles of Indian royals were abolished by the government in 1971.
+Pushparaj Singh is the son of Martand Singh, who was the last rulling Maharaja of rewa.

 Early life

 Pushpraj Singh was born on 3 July 1960 in Madhya Pradesh, India.
-After his father's death in 1995 he retained the title of Maharaja of Rewa.
-His mother's name is Maharani Pravin Kumari who was the princess of Kutch.
+After his father's death in 1995, he retained the title of Maharaja of Rewa (princely state).
+His mother's name is Maharani Pravin Kumari who was the princess of Cutch State (also spelled Kutch).

 Pushpraj Singh spouse's name is Madhu Singh and the couple has one son and daughter.